blakerbuchanan/blakerbuchanan/README.md

 # About

 Hi, I am Blake!
 I thoroughly enjoy the outdoors and am engaged by various topics in mechanics, mathematics, and robotics.
-I am currently seeking opportunities in both research engineering and robotics engineering in Pittsburgh, PA.
+I am currently seeking opportunities in both research engineering and robotics engineering.
 Feel free to take a look at <a href="https://blakerbuchanan.github.io" target="_blank">my website</a> for more information.

 If you are a potential employer in search of a way to assess my coding skillset, consider visiting <a href="https://github.com/blakerbuchanan/algosdatastructs.git" target="_blank">Algorithm and Data Structure Implementations (Python)</a> for my Python implementations of various computer science basics.
 Note that this repository undergoes continuous modifications, but will always contain working examples for the content available.